cascadedebt/skills-assessment-fullstack-engineer/README.md

 :clap: A sincere congratulations on progressing your candidacy for the Full-Stack Engineer role at Cascade Debt!
 This role is essential for building and integrating how users interact with their own data artifacts.
 Your duties will largely cover design, implementation, and development of Cascade's UI and API.
 As such, we'd love for you to show off your front-end and dev-ops skillsets to us! :sunglasses:

-For this final assessment, we ask you to please build and containerise a very simple React app addressing the problem below.
-Ensure that: (a) you have it cloned to a git-based sharable public repository, (b) you have a README.md file in the repository's root discussing your technical design and choices, and (c) you have a working Dockerfile to container and host your app.
-You may use your preference for the app's framework (e.g. Express, Nest, Meteor, Koa), however it should be in TypeScript.
+For this assessment, you will create a simple React app addressing the problem outlined below - your work should be offered as a zipped up solution - described in further detail at the end of this page.

 ---